Learning RL-Policies for Joint Beamforming Without Exploration: A Batch Constrained Off-Policy Approach: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 Through this project, we proposed an algorithm that maximizes the SINR in radio frames of a 5G network by learning an agent without interacting with the environment.
-Commercial network providers cannot not accept the high cost of failure associated with the deployment of a sub-optimal policy, which makes the \textit{interaction less} learning very attractive.
+Commercial network providers can not accept the high cost of failure associated with the deployment of a sub-optimal policy, which makes the \textit{interaction less} learning very attractive.

-Similar to the previous RL based approaches, we formulated the large and computationally expensive non-convex optimization problem as a learning based sequential problem.
+Similar to the previous RL-based approaches, we formulated the large and computationally expensive non-convex optimization problem as a learning-based sequential problem.
 But we are different and better than the existing approaches in two key metrics.
 The first is the data sampling efficiency and the second is the lack of need for exploration.
 Moreover, even with these two constraints, we have shown that our proposed approach outperforms the existing DQN baseline.

 In order to understand and interpret the results more, we conduct experiments to study the importance of different key factors of the problem.
-We demonstrate the importance of the diversity of the data and show that even with the help of the recent sophisticated SOTA algorithms such as SAC, BCQ with rollout, we cannot achieve the best performance if the data is not good to begin.
-However, we show that even if only a small number of samples which cover well the region of possible state domain are available, it can be used to its full potential to achieve high performance without exploration.
+We demonstrate the importance of the diversity of the data and show that even with the help of the recent sophisticated SOTA algorithms such as SAC, and BCQ with rollout, we cannot achieve the best performance if the data is not good to begin.
+However, we show that even if only a small number of samples that cover the region of possible state domain are available, they can be used to their full potential to achieve high performance without exploration.
 We have experimentally shown that even a relatively small number of datasets (1000 samples) can lead to significant performance improvements.
 It is expected that our method can be applied for optimization in various network environments.

 Future research directions include applying our methodology in more diverse network environments.
 This methodology can be used not only for 5G networks but also for optimization of existing 4G networks that require interference control.
 Furthermore, if the environment in which more detailed information can be obtained from the UE is assumed, our approach will show higher performance.
 For example, if channel information can be transmitted accurately, we can choose an action that is closer to the optimum.
 In a more advanced communication system, network parameter optimization problems are expected to be effectively solved by the proposed approach.